aqoong/size_tailored_text/README.md

 # size_tailored_text

-Size the text to the size of the parent widget.
+This text widget automatically adjusts the font size to prevent overflow error messages by ensuring it does not exceed the given space.

 ### Feature
 * No matter how large the FontSize is, **reset the fontSize** based on the width of the parent widget and the set maxLines.